shriyaagrawal08/Medical-Chatbot-using-LangChain-LLM-Pinecone-Flask-AWS/README.md

 Ans : Because these platforms give us a URL and if we give this URL to someone, they can access our medical chatbot application ( no code is needed to give)
 And if suppose we dont want to use that application , we can stop the services , so we have noticed it gives sometime "Page not found"

+## How to add commits to github
+git add .
+git commit -m "fix"
+git push